Order Dovonex Online

 - You skin becomes puffy or swollen

-What to do about minor side effects – you should talk to your doctor or a nurse if you experience mild side effects.
+What to do about minor side effects – you should talk to your doctor or nurse if you experience mild side effects.
 They may suggest you wait and see if they improve or you can continue treatment anyway.
-If you can’t put up with them then they may suggest trying another treatment option.
+If you can’t put up with them they may suggest trying another treatment option.

 Emergency side effects – these are serious and if you experience them you should seek medical help as soon as you can: